Meme1079/PsychWiki/PsychWiki_Source/Variables.md

 # Preferences Variables

-Note: All the shortcuts on Preferences Variables are `getPropertyFromGroup('ClientPrefs', 'Preferences Variable')`
+Note: All the shortcuts on Preferences Variables are `getPropertyFromClass('ClientPrefs', 'Preferences Variable')`

-Example: `getPropertyFromGroup('ClientPrefs', 'downscroll')`
+Example: `getPropertyFromClass('ClientPrefs', 'downscroll')`

 - `downscroll` - Sets the Player notes to down
 - `middlescroll` - Sets the Player notes to the centerfield